onsip/sipjs.com/content/api.md

 SIP.js is a simple to use JavaScript library which leverages latest developments in [SIP](http://tools.ietf.org/html/rfc3261) and [WebRTC](http://www.webrtc.org/) to provide a fully featured SIP endpoint in any website.
 With SIP.js any website can get Real Time Communications features using audio, video and more with just a few lines of code.

+The most up to date version of the SIP.js documentation is located [here](/api/devel/).

 * TOC
 {:toc}